muggy8/improbable/have-and-havenot/U5fsaQzI.md

 Melody, the meek elf girl who Phanna killed during Ethan's school's entrance exam, was looking at us with confusion and terror from within the aquarium.

 What was Melody doing in here?
-The only reasonable way for anything to get into the aquarium is through summoning at this point but then why is Melody here?
+The only way for anything to get into the aquarium is by being summoned...

-Don't tell me...
+Does that mean...

 "Mikay!
 Explain this!"
-Phanna commanded interrupting my thought and startling the Melody that was in the Aquarium.
+Phanna commanded interrupting my thoughts and startling the Melody that was in the Aquarium.

 "This...
 I'm still trying to get my head wrapped around this whole situation as well but... it seemed that my Summoning Ritual has summoned Melody..."